the-database/traiNNer-redux/README.md

 For more detailed information, refer to the wiki (under construction).
 The most commonly used settings are documented here.

 #### Do a quick test run
 The repository comes with several configs that are ready to use out of the box, as well as a tiny dataset for testing purposes only.
-To confirm that your PC can run the training software successfully, run the following command:
+To confirm that your PC can run the training software successfully, run the following command from the `traiNNer-redux` folder:

 ```
 python train.py --auto_resume -opt ./options/train/SPAN/SPAN.yml